Dartvauder/NeuroTrainerWebUI/README.md

 ## Where can i get models and datasets?

-* LLM and StableDiffusion models can be taken from [HuggingFace](https://huggingface.co/models)
+* LLM and StableDiffusion models can be taken from [HuggingFace](https://huggingface.co/models) or from ModelDownloader inside interface
-* LLM and StableDiffusion datasets can be taken from [HuggingFace](https://huggingface.co/datasets) or you can also create your datasets
+* LLM and StableDiffusion datasets can be taken from [HuggingFace](https://huggingface.co/datasets) or you can create own datasets inside interface

 ## Wiki